-• At least one time per week, run or ride outdoors with a power meter, and reach a heart rate higher than 70% of your maximum heart rate for at least 10 minutes.

-After using the watch for one or two weeks, your training status should be available.

-- Record all of your fitness activities on your primary training device, allowing your watch to learn about your performance (Syncing Activities and Performance Measurements, page 37). - Wear the watch consistently while you sleep, to continue generating an up-to-date HRV status.
-Having a valid HRV status can help maintain a valid training status when you do not have as many activities with VO2 max. measurements.
+- At least two times per week, run or ride outdoors with a power meter, and reach a heart rate higher than 70% of your maximum heart rate for at least 10 minutes. - After using the device for one week, your training status should be available. - Record all of your fitness activities on this device, or enable the Physio TrueUp feature, allowing your device to learn about your performance (Syncing Activities and Performance Measurements, page 26).